DrummerViking/tools/MergeMailboxes-gui/readme.md

 Nelson Riera

 ## Version History:
+### 2.20 - 05/11/2020
+ - Updated tool to connect to Exchange Online using new EXO v2 module.
 ### 2.10 - 12/03/2018
  - Updated BadItemLimit to not be 0
  - Change "Search Target Mailbox" with '-Anr' parameter